Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/_ Cursor AI - Learn by Leveling Up (2025-12)/02 - What Are AI Agents in Cursor.md

 Required knowledge:
 - Know what are AI Agents

 AI Agents in many AI apps are specialized workers that automate parts of your development workflow.
 They run in the background, respond to triggers, transform files, and follow structured instructions.
-Firstly, review what AI Agents are in the broader context of AI apps:
+First, review what AI Agents are in the broader context of AI apps:
 [[_PRIMER - AI Agents - What are they]]

 ---

-## **AI Agents in Cursor:**
+## **AI Agents in Cursor**

-- No multi-agent: Cannot work in coordination with other AI Agents.
-One AI Agent is not aware of another AI Agent's state.
+- **No multi-agent coordination**: Agents cannot work in coordination.
+One agent is not aware of another agent's state.
-- No agent roles and names:
+- **No agent roles and names**:
-  - In some agentic systems, agents can have distinct roles (like a Summarizer agent or a QA agent) and even distinct identities (you can name an agent).
-That makes coordination possible—for example, you can tell Agent 2 to wait until Agent 1 finishes before doing a task, usually through the product’s GUI.
+  - In some agentic systems, agents have distinct roles (Summarizer, QA) and identities (named agents).
+This enables coordination—you can tell Agent 2 to wait until Agent 1 finishes.
-  - In Cursor, we don’t really have named, persistent agents like that.
-Instead, we can set up keyphrases that “take over” the chat by applying a specific prompt or rule set.
-But a keyphrase isn’t a unique agent identity.
-If your keyphrase is “Bob,” multiple prompts or workflows can trigger Bob, so they’re not distinct agents—just different behaviors activated by the same shortcut.
-This was traditionally setup through cursor rules files, but now is setup instead through the Agents.md that multiple AI IDE's have adopted.
+  - Cursor doesn't have named, persistent agents.
+Instead, we use keyphrases that "take over" the chat by applying a specific prompt or rule set.
+If your keyphrase is "Bob," multiple prompts can trigger Bob, so they're not distinct agents—just different behaviors activated by the same shortcut.
+This is configured through `AGENTS.md` (which multiple AI IDEs have adopted), superseding the traditional cursor rules files.
-- Trigger and Tooling are not matured:
+- **Triggers and tooling are not mature**:
-  - Telling it to fire the prompt when a file exists won't be sufficient.
-You have to explain it to access shell terminal to loop until a file exists, taking advantage of AI agent waiting on shell commands.
-There is no matured file structure toolset.
+  - Telling it to fire when a file exists won't work natively.
+You must use shell terminal loops to check file existence, leveraging the agent's ability to wait on shell commands.
+No mature file structure toolset exists.
-  - AI cannot change the model (eg. Opus 4.5 vs 4o) or mode (Local, Working Tree, Cloud).
-There is no matured Cursor toolset.
+  - AI cannot change the model (e.g., Opus 4.5 vs 4o) or mode (Local, Working Tree, Cloud).
+No mature Cursor toolset exists.

 ---

 ## **Agents Work With Local Files and GitHub**

-Cursor AI agent can work:
+Cursor AI agents can work:

 * Directly in your **local environment**
 * Inside an online **GitHub repo**
 * Or both

-Because it has tool knowledge to work on local file structure or with online Github repo.
 This flexibility supports solo developers, teams, automation pipelines, and mixed workflows.
 Wherever your code lives, agents can operate on it.

 Local:
 ![[Pasted image 20251214070619.png]]